coreyloftus/css-clips/readme.md

-# CSS Giphy
+# CSS Clips

-CSS Giphy is an app where users can view a database of user created CSS animations in a grid display.
+CSS Clips is an app where users can view a database of user created CSS animations in a grid display.

 ## Screenshots